bifurcation/tls-pake/draft-barnes-tls-pake.md

 fresh DH key pair.
 The format of the key share `S` is the same as for a `KeyShareEntry` value from the same group.

-Use of SPAKE2 authenication is not inconsistent with standard certificate-based authentication of both clients and servers. authentication are not mutually exclusive.
+Use of SPAKE2+ authenication is compatible with standard certificate-based authentication of both clients and servers.
 If a server includes an `spake2` extension in its ServerHello, it may still send the Certificate and CertificateVerify messages, and/or send a CertificateRequest message to the client.

 If a server uses SPAKE2 authentication, then it MUST NOT send an extension of type `key_share`, `pre_shared_key`, or `early_data`.